-Through her many years of teaching Tessa value's most the relationships she has formed with her dancers along their dance journey.
+Through her many years of working with dancers Tessa value's most the relationships she has formed with her dancers along their dance journey.

 Amanda Trimble is a mother of three, professional dancer, choreographer, and instructor.
 For 17 years, Amanda has incorporated the dance world into her life.
 Amanda trained under Tessa White a the Conservatory of Dance as well as other instructors.
 She has experience in Pointe, Ballet, Jazz, Lyrical, Modern, Tap, and Hip Hop with her emphasis being classical and contemporary ballet.
 Amanda has worked to develop dancers from 3 years to 18 years of age.
 Amanda spent two summers studying with the Milwaukee Ballet Summer Intensive Program.
 Following her two summers at Milwaukee Ballet, Amanda was offered a scholarship and role as an apprentice with the Milwaukee Ballet.
 Amanda’s objective is to infuse a love for the art of dance within each of her students that incorporates passion, discipline and technical strength.
 Amanda will help each student identify their individual strengths and opportunities.
 Amanda is committed to teaching with integrity, honor, and consistency and looks forward to being a part of your dancer’s journey.